open-contracting/cardinal-rs/docs/cli/coverage.md

 :::
 ::::

-If a member name ends with `[]`, its path can be the same as a matching sibling’s path:
+If a member name ends with `[]`, its path can be the same as a matching sibling's path:

 ::::{grid} 1 2 2 2
 :::{grid-item}